All About Goodwill

 - How much of my donation goes towards your programs?

 Goodwill's mission is to empower people with disadvantages and different abilities to earn and keep employment through individualized programs and services.
 At Goodwill, we help anyone trying to earn and keep employment.
 Goodwill is a true social enterprise.
-100% of the revenue we generate from the Goodwill thrift stores goes back to our mission.
+90 cents of every dollar spent supports local programs and services.

 Goodwill provides training and employment services to help people earn and keep jobs.
 Our mission services are funded by grants, financial donations, and revenue generated in our stores.